Stephanie Hansen

 Stephanie Leigh Hansen (born July 24, 1961) is an American politician.
-She is a Democrat member of the Delaware Senate, representing District 10.
+She is a Democratic member of the Delaware Senate, representing District 10.
 She was elected in 2017 after winning a special election to fill the seat of Bethany Hall-Long, who had resigned to take office as the state's lieutenant governor.
 Prior to being elected to the state senate, Hansen served as president of the New Castle County Council.

 Early life

 Hansen was born at Loring Air Force Base in 1961 while her father was serving in the U.S. Air Force.
 In 1963, her family moved from the Eastern Shore to Seaford when her father was employed by the DuPont company.
 She graduated from Seaford Senior High School in 1979.
 She later attended the University of Delaware and earned a BS in geology.
 After graduating, she earned a MS in earth science from the University of New Orleans.